there is room at the table

 We serve a God of love, not a God of wrath.
 We do not use guilt, manipulation, fear, or shame.
 We work to connect people with Jesus, not follow a list of dos and don’ts.
 We meet people with grace, forgiveness, and encouragement to learn what God is saying to them.
 We recognise that many among us have been deeply hurt by the church and its leaders and we seek to help those find healing and forgiveness.

 Invite people to join God’s mission rather than attend meetings

 Churches often focus on how many people attend on a Sunday (in person or via Zoom).
 We believe that “What you draw people with, is what you draw people to.”
 Rather than drawing people to be passive spectators at a religious service, we will invite people to join Jesus’ mission in Dublin.
 We believe that the gathering of the church is important, however, we desire to create a model that views what happens on Sunday (or another day) to be a small part of what it means to be a follower of Jesus, not a central part.

 We will be thoroughly centred set in our thinking.
 We view life holistically, and believe that life is a journey not a destination.
 Churches often tend to function as bounded sets, using behaviour, assent to belief statements, giving, or other external factors as a convenient means of determining who is in and who is out.
 Rather that having these types of boundaries, our focus will be on helping people orient their lives toward Jesus and move closer to him throughout their lives.

-Neighbourhood-based with multiple locations rather than regional
+Parish-based with multiple locations rather than regional

 A common church planting model is to select a central location, with the expectation that people will travel for a Sunday gathering.
 This often means many live too far removed to be involved in the life of the church.
 We believe that is not ideal.
-Our focus will be on embedding in local neighbourhood communities and empowering people to be the church where they live and work.
+Our focus will be on embedding in local communities and empowering people to be the church where they live and work.